Avaiga/taipy-doc/docs/tutorials/fundamentals/3_complete_application/step_01/step_01.md

     tgb.visual_element_name("{variable}", param_1=param_1, param_2=param_2, ...)
     ```

+    The inclusion of *variable* within `"{...}"` tells Taipy to show and use the
+    real-time value of *variable*.
+Rather than re-executing the entire script,
+    Taipy intelligently adjusts only the necessary elements of the GUI to reflect
+    changes, ensuring a responsive and performance-optimized user experience.

 For example, to add a [slider](../../../../manuals/gui/viselements/slider.md)
 that modifies the value of the variable *n_week*, use the following syntax: